-At 2am on Sunday, November 1st, most Americans still turn the clocks back one hour as we end “daylight saving time.”
+At 2am on Sunday, November 5th, most Americans still turn the clocks back one hour as we end “daylight saving time.”
 For most of us, this kicks off a stretch of lost daylight and a new darkness that will define both ends of our days for the coming months.
 That change that can translate into a frustrating or even saddening sense of loss—loss for the good weather, the time to exercise, or even just the time to get things done.
-And, for many people this year, the shorter, colder days mean it’s more challenging to gather safely outdoors with friends.

 Here’s how to help your kids—and yourself—embrace the time change and move toward a new season with spirits a little more lifted.

 Lean into the darkness

 Though there are some movements to end the practice of turning the clocks twice per year, there is really nothing we can do to change how daylight fades as we head towards winter.
 What we can control, however, is how we react to the darkness.
 So, if we want to thrive, we should try to just lean on in.

 That said, we want to acknowledge that, for some, the time change can lead to seasonal affective disorder (SAD), a type of depression related to changes in seasons.
 The advice we’re about to offer is not a cure, so if you think you or your child might be experiencing SAD, we’d encourage you to seek help from a medical professional.